-Our initial consultation meeting will give me a chance to hear a bit about you and what brings you to therapy.
+Our initial consultation meeting (approx. 90 to 120 minutes) will give me a chance to hear a bit about you and what brings you to therapy.
 While I believe that our most pressing task is to help you address your current difficulties and begin to feel better, I also think it is important to devote some time to exploration of aspects of your background and past experiences that may be impacting your present situation.
 The first session will also be an opportunity for us to get to know one another and see how we might work together.
 This will include discussion of your goals for therapy, the frequency of our meetings (weekly, biweekly, monthly, etc.), and the length of treatment.
 I recognize that therapy involves a significant commitment of time, money, and energy, and that you also have to balance it with many other obligations and priorities.
 Should we agree to proceed, I will work with you to develop a plan that both meets your needs and fits in with your schedule, with the understanding that the plan can be flexible and we may modify it as needed.

 Once therapy begins our sessions will typically be 60 minutes in duration.
 As we start our work together many clients often express some uncertainty or apprehension about what to talk about in our meetings.
 Of course, during each session there will be the opportunity for us to explore any significant events or changes that have occurred since we last met.
 However, I also encourage my clients to not feel pressured to have a specific agenda or set of talking points in mind coming into a session.
 I believe that some of our greatest insights come when we put aside such pressures and allow our ourselves to follow whatever paths our thoughts or feelings lead us down.
 By taking an open, curious, and non-judgmental approach, we can begin to understand some of the more subtle forces that pull us to think, act, and feel as we do.